nodeca/js-yaml/README.md

 1. We have no resourses to support browserified version.
 Don't expect it to be well tested.
 Don't expect fast fixes if something goes wrong there.
 2. `!!js/function` in browser bundle will not work by default.
-If you really need it - load `esprima` parser first (via amd or directly)
+If you really need it - load `esprima` parser first (via amd or directly).
-3. `!!bin` in browser will return Array, because browsers do not support node.js Buffer and adding Buffer shims is completely useless on practice.
+3. `!!bin` in browser will return `Array`, because browsers do not support node.js `Buffer` and adding Buffer shims is completely useless on practice.

 API